Austin Riley Preview, Player Props: Braves vs. Rockies

-Austin Riley, with a slugging percentage of .306 in his past 10 games -- including one home run -- will be in action for the Atlanta Braves against the Colorado Rockies, with Austin Gomber on the mound, August 28 at 8:40 PM ET.
+Austin Riley, with a slugging percentage of .385 in his past 10 games -- including two home runs -- will be in action for the Atlanta Braves against the Colorado Rockies, with Peter Lambert on the hill, August 29 at 8:40 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Giants.
+He racked up three RBI (going 2-for-5 with a home run and a walk) in his last game against the Rockies.

 Austin Riley Game Info & Props vs. the Rockies